franz-net/hold-my-spot/README.md

 ---

+### Current Gaps and Issues:
+* Missing feedback after some actions like, check in, or errors with duplicate entries
+* Field validation

 ### Roadmap
 There are many features and cosmetic things to fix:
-* Add feedback messages for basic errors
-* Add validation of fields
-* Add validation of duplicate entries
 * JavaScript http requests to enhance interactivity
 * Email notifications using mail gun and flask-mail
 * many more to come...